Accessing and understanding your exam timetable

 - Select the option for "Exam Info"

-*Make sure you check to double-check your resit timetable as this may be updated.
+*Make sure you double-check your exam timetable as this may be updated.

 Please note that this information is in a different location to your teaching timetable.